 Wags brought us back home, just in time for routine night flying programmed earlier in the day.
 After the night flying, 104 had their usual exercise ‘elbow bending’ on top of the blast pen, without any pretence, genuine St OM.
 The NCE cooks served them a special dish that night on top of the blast pen.
 The snack was later nick named ‘500 kg Bomb’ perhaps by young Shuks.
 He had a very fertile imagination and was the one who went around giving everyone a sobriquet.
 Bomb was simply Titar Keema (or with mashed potato) wrapped in bread slices and deep fried to look like a 500 kg bomb.
 When you poked it with a fork, it burst spilling butter like Napalm.
 The Titar keema was perhaps scrapped off from the wind shields, Ogives, internal of empty rocket pods, and from inside of the undercarriage bay, even undamaged live Titar stuck inside the Shtrum tubes.
 There was always plenty of it to feed an army.

 Afterwards the ‘Bomb’ was a routine victual in 104.
-Cyclic’s boss, the Air Force Station Commander Bhatinda, the one who usually lost ‘Count’ of his drinks, commented to the C-in-C Western Air Command Pissu, who only drank and not pissed, that Cyclic’s boys do intentional low flying at 10 mtrs early morning and at dusk just to collect Titar for the Bomb snack !!
+Cyclic’s boss, the Air Force Station Commander Bhatinda, commented to SASO, who in turn complained to the C-in-C that Cyclic’s boys do intentional low flying at 10 mtrs early morning and at dusk just to collect Titar for the Bomb snack !!
 Quite frankly they did do low flying compulsively, but on explicit orders of Cyclic that all flying including ferry was to be done at 10 mtrs or below, because of the conviction that 'what you do in peace is the best that you can do in war', and our survival in war had best odds at full throttle at 10 mtrs during day and 50 mtrs at night.
-The C-in-C Pissu to award Cyclic his displeasure, though he too enjoyed the 104 Bombs Titar as well as Potats, which burst like Napalm !!
+The C-in-C rightly awarded Cyclic his displeasure, though he too enjoyed the 104 Bombs Titar as well as Potats, which burst like Napalm !!

 They were very happy days, the very best with mouth-watering 500 kg Bombs.